LedyBacer/hrspace-requst-builder/README.md

 - git
 - docker compose
 - running and working [hrspace-request-builder-backend](https://github.com/hrspace-request-builder/hrspace-request-builder-backend)

-Keep in mind that the backend may have its own subtleties in the installation.
-You may want to use the all-in-one solution provided by the backend repo.

 ### To deploy the project on a server, follow these steps: